 - Create content that reaches a broad audience

 Network With Other Facebook Gaming Partners

 Network with other Facebook Gaming streamers, especially those who stream in your region or country.
-If you can make friends with someone who is already partnered, ask them for advice and if they can see where you can improve to become more discoverable.
+If you can make friends with someone who is already partnered, ask them for advice and they can see where you can improve to become more discoverable.

 Build a Stream Community

 As with any corporation, Facebook recognizes numbers and if you have a large active community, they may notice your faster.
-Note that the quality of your content and posts, as well as your user interaction, will come in to play.
+Note that the quality of your content and posts, as well as your user interaction, will come into play.
 If they see you consistently building up their brand, they will be more likely to invest time into yours.

 Create Quality Content for a Broad Audience